flashbots/rpc-endpoint/README.md

 - If you want to join us, come and say hi in our [Discord chat](https://discord.gg/7hvTycdNcK).
 - If you have a question, feedback or a bug report for this project, please [open a new Issue](https://github.com/flashbots/rpc-endpoint/issues).
-- If you would like to contribute with code, check the [CONTRIBUTING file](CONTRIBUTING.md).
-- We just ask you to be nice.
+- We ask you to be nice.

+**Send a pull request**

+- Your proposed changes should be first described and discussed in an issue.
+- Every pull request should be small and represent a single change.
+If the problem is complicated, split it in multiple issues and pull requests.
+- Every pull request should be covered by unit/e2e tests.

+We appreciate your contributions <3

 ## Security